Last Looks: The Christmas Tree

 It's his story about being a Marine and doing comedy.
 And there are some great, great stories in there.

 Wriggles, Marine stories are always hilarious.
-And this book is really, really fun.

-Oh, my God.
+Yeah, yeah.
 By the way, I do own it.

 The entire TV series.
+Do you really?
+Oh, I do.

-I watched that 21 Jumpstreet movie.
 And it was like, you know, it's funny.

 And I don't ever go back.
 I re-watched that movie and I was like, this movie is kind of perfect.

 It just is.
-It's so funny.
+It is so funny.

 So funny.
 A great cast across the board.